 - All-purpose flour (11.7% protein) will make a moderately tender crust whose dough is easy to handle and roll out.
 Use all-purpose flour if you're less sure of your skills; you can move up to pastry flour when you're ready.

-- Our Perfect Pastry Blend, with its 10.3% protein, offers the tenderness of a pastry flour crust with the easy handling of all-purpose dough.
+- Our Pastry Flour Blend, with its 10.3% protein, offers the tenderness of a pastry flour crust with the easy handling of all-purpose dough.